From the Archive | First published June 2018

 Exactly two months’ prior to the 2016 Rio hockey final at the Deodoro Stadium, GB women had faced Holland in the Champions Trophy in London, where they fell to a 2-0 defeat.

 Lining up in the tunnel before that loss, Danny Kerry’s side felt Dutch psychology come to the fore.
-The Hockey Paper heard from Team GB’s gold medallists as they looked back on how mind games subsequent fell into British hands.
+The Hockey Paper heard from Team GB’s gold medallists as they looked back on how mind games subsequently fell into British hands.